 Write an HTTP server that handles one connection at a time and that serves files in the current directory.
 This is the simplest kind of server.
-The command-line interface will be
+The command-line interface will be http\server1 k|u port http client k host port server path you should receive the contents of the designated file.

-'''

-http server1 k|u port

-'''

-You will then be able to use http_client, telnet, or any web browser, to fetch files from your server.
-For example, if you run you should receive the contents of your source file.
+You will then be able to use http\client, telnet, or any web browser, to fetch files from your server.
+For example, if you run